natalieeliav/Experiment-Submission/README.md

 - Each sequence is presented to only one ear
 - The ear presentation switches between sequences
 - There is a 120 seconds break between the two sequences
+- The code uses REPP framework for stimulus generation and analysis

 ## Data Output